MLS Virtual Staging Rules for Real Estate Agents

 The more the image stays close to the real room and simply adds plausible furniture context, the safer the workflow usually is.

-What Should Usually Be Disclosed
+What Real Estate Agents Should Usually Disclose

 A strong default habit is to assume that disclosure matters even when the exact rule wording differs.